Chan Siu Ki: Return to South China

 On 31 December 2013, South China's boss Steven Lo announced that Chan would rejoin South China and be given the number 7 shirt.
 With Chan in the lineup, South China won their first silverware in three years, capturing the 2013–14 Hong Kong Senior Challenge Shield.

 At the first annual Hong Kong Community Cup in 2014, Chan scored a goal and assisted on another as South China triumphed, 2–0.

 On 26 November 2014, Chan scored the deciding goal in the club's 2–1 victory over Eastern.
 Chairman Wallace Cheung determined that night to award Chan with a "brave gold shield" and award all future players with one if they followed Chan's work ethic and dedication.
-Chan remarked after receiving the award, "The club recently experienced a lot of adversity lately, but I hope that the fans will continue to focus on our results and push us on!"

 On 18 March 2015, Chan scored a goal against Pahang en route to helping South China top their 2015 AFC Cup group and ensuring qualification into the Round of 16.
 Later in the month, he was named the HKPL March Player of the Month.
 At the end of the season, Chan was rewarded with a new contract.

 For 2015–16, Chan was switched to central midfield and asked to take more free kicks, corners and throw-ins.
 On 23 October 2015, South China defeated Metro Gallery, 3–1, in their League Cup group stage encounter thanks to Chan's first goal of the domestic season.
-On 27 December 2015, Chan missed a penalty in a Senior Shield semi final shootout against Eastern, allowing the latter team to advance to the Final.
+On 27 December 2015, Chan missed a penalty in a Senior Shield semi-final shootout against Eastern, allowing the latter team to advance to the Final.

-On 24 October 2016, South China were upset by Rangers, 4–2, leading Chan to vent "General loans out troops, soldiers fight their own!
+On 24 October 2016, South China was upset by Rangers, 4–2, leading Chan to vent "General loans out troops, soldiers fight their own!
 Ridiculous!
 Ridiculous!" on his Facebook page.
 This was reflecting that Lai Yiu Cheong, who had been loaned to Rangers by Rambo, scored two goals in the match against South China.
 The criticism was met by action on the part of the board the following day as manager Ricardo Rambo was demoted.
 On 2 November 2016, Chan scored his first goal under new manager Dejan Antonic in a 2–0 victory over R&F.